 Some people need coffee to start their day – I need breakfast.
 Though I’m very noncommittal when it comes to my morning meal, I attribute that to loving nearly every classic breakfast food.
 Give me heaps of pancakes, poached eggs and crackling hot sausage.
 Give me spicy breakfast tacos, flaky croissants and eggs Benedict.

 I wake up for breakfast.
-And this face.
-But mostly, breakfast.

 Sticky French toast and buttery English muffins are two treats I usually reserve for… well, nothing in particular.
 But, if I had a salad the day before, the next day naturally calls for carb loading.